claragyokeres/testgame/README.md

 Feel free to clone it and use npm start.

 ## Technologies used
+This project is used from template React-Starter by Technigo.
 This project is built in React.

 ## Contributing